Jiangchanglong1991/DiTing/README.md

 # DiTing
-This project focused on how to use deep learning to extract useful info from text-like data
+This project focused on using deep learning to extract useful info from text-like data

+# 2019-02-20
+Review previous research about sentiment analysis